DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/server_side_sessions/inactivity_timeout.md

 ---
-title: "Distributed Session Management"
+title: "Inactivity Timeout"
-weight: 10
+weight: 30
 ---

-(added in 6.1)

-## Overview

 A common requirement in several industries is the concept of a system-wide "inactivity timeout".
 The expectation is that if a user is active in the system, then their authentication session should continue to be active.